kristiyanivanovx/WeLearn/README.md

 ## How to use
 - Navigate around, create new lessons, reports, comments and moderate them through the administration.
 - An user cannot edit and delete another one's comments, reports and lessons.
 - The application has live chat functionality, realized with SignalR and websockets.
-Using Hangfire in production, every week the messages and chats are getting deleted/cleaned, the reason being that we can accumulate a lot of them and they are not that important at all.
-Another option is for the clean period to be monthly, weekly seems too often.
+Using Hangfire, every month the messages and chats are getting deleted/cleaned - the reason being that we can accumulate a lot of them and they are not that important.

 ### User credentials: Administrator
 - Username: welearnbg@gmail.com